kdvolder/spring-blog-2015-03/README.md

 ```

 Then perform a "Maven >> Update Project" to trigger a project configuration update.
 This should cause the processor to be activated.
-If everything worked correctly.
-The warning should disappear from the editor, and you'll also get proper Hover Info:
+If everything worked correctly, the warning should disappear from the editor.
+You'll also get proper Hover Info:

 ![hover-info]

 Now that the annotation processor has been activated, any future changes to your `HelloProperties` class will trigger an automatic update of the json metadata.
-You can try it out by adding some extra properties, or renaming your `greeting` property to `message`.
+You can try it out by adding some extra properties, or renaming your `greeting` property to something else.
 Warnings will appear / disappear as appropriate.
 If you are curious where your metadata file is, you can find it in `target/classes/META-INF`.
 The file is there, even though Eclipse does its best to hide it from you.
-It does this with all files in a project's output folder (thank you Eclipse :-).
-You can get around this by using the `Navigator` view which doesn't filter files as much and show you a more direct view on the actual resources in your workspace.
-Open this view via "Window >> Show View >> Other >> Navigator" and...
+It does this with all files in a project's output folder.
+You can get around this though by using the `Navigator` view which doesn't filter files as much and shows you a more direct view on the actual resources in your workspace.
+Open this view via "Window >> Show View >> Other >> Navigator":

 ![navigator]